Aggregate Demand

 The marginal propensity to consume is often graphed as a straight line, meaning that the percentage of income used for consumption does not change with increases in income (although both the straight-line and my curve are schematic).
 I disagree with this depiction, because the marginal utility of money declines with increasing income, reflecting the declining marginal utility of the things that it buys.
 Thus, as people become richer, they spend less of their money for consumption and more for investment.
 Autonomous consumption, in my opinion, is nothing more than a 100% marginal propensity to consume, reflecting the poor people's need to spend all their money to pay for essentials.

 This inverse proportionality explains why tax breaks to the poor stimulate the economy more than tax breaks to the rich, and if money is taken away from the poor and the middle class — such as by giving the lower classes a smaller tax break or none at all or by decreasing payments to the lower classes, such as decreasing healthcare expenditures, or by lowering Social Security or Medicare payments, which is often done to pay for the tax breaks to the wealthy — then the negative effect of higher taxes or lower payments will greatly exceed any positive effect of giving tax breaks to the wealthy.
 George W. Bush lowered taxes on the wealthy, but the economy still declined after his inauguration in 2001 until 2003, when debt financing greatly increased.
-Starting in 2004, credit requirements for loans were relaxed, so many poor and middle-class people were able to get loans to buy houses, or to use their home equity to easily get loans for other purchases, which fueled the boom in real estate and the general economy (thus illustrating the lower classes' higher marginal propensity to consume), only to end badly in 2007.
+Since 2004, credit requirements for loans were relaxed, so many poor and middle-class people were able to get loans to buy houses, or to use their home equity to easily get loans for other purchases, which fueled the boom in real estate and the general economy (thus illustrating the lower classes' higher marginal propensity to consume), only to end badly in 2007.
 The boom had to end, of course, because debt must be repaid, so consumption declines, and with the money multiplier effect, the economy declines even more.
 When debt is repaid, money flows from poorer debtors to richer creditors, causing the aggregate marginal propensity to consume to decline, and with it, the economy, as evinced by the 2007 - 2009 Great Recession.
 This further illustrates that the marginal propensity to consume declines with wealth.

 On the other hand, both President Clinton and President Obama showed that the rich can be taxed heavily, and the economy can still grow robustly.
 In fact, under President Clinton, the economy boomed!
 These recent economic events demonstrate that the marginal propensity to consume is inversely proportional to the wealth of the buyer.

 The real interest rate also affects consumption.
-Higher rates tend to lower consumption, as people save more and borrow less, while lower rates tend to increase consumption, as people borrow more and save less.
+Higher rates lower consumption, as people save more and borrow less, while lower rates increase consumption, as people borrow more and save less.
 However, because many other factors affect consumption, the link between real interest rates and consumption is tenuous at best.
 For instance, after the Great Recession of 2007 to 2009, interest rates were very low, but people saved more because they recognized the increased risk of not having sufficient savings when the economy downturns.

 Savings